OpenClaude: Open-Source Coding Agent for Cloud and Local Models

 Getting Started

-npm install -g @gitlawb/openclaude
+npm install -g @gitlawb/openclaude@latest

 rg --version